shivas/abyss-blackbox/README.md

 How to contact
 -
-You can find me in Abyssal Lurkers Discord (ShiVAs#5949), or send email: lurker at abyssal dot space.
+You can find me in Abyssal Lurkers Discord (ShiVAs#5949) or `#abyssal-telemetry` channel, or send email: lurker at abyssal dot space.